rnd7/rum-publisher/README.md

 # rum-publisher
-Rumbullion version and package management tool.
+Rumbullion version and package management helper.
 Basically a simple Taskrunner to automate git commits, npm versioning and build using rum-maker.

 ## Install
 I prefer installation per package.
 But you can also install it global to link the make-rum command systemwide.